 Always left and right at the same time starting on one panel on the right side, the next panel on the left side.

 All panels exept of the sills have a slight curvature.
-I think those very gentle curves a harder to make than deeper curves which are a bit more forgiving.
+I think those very gentle curves are harder to make than deeper curves which are a bit more forgiving.

 The panel include beaded stripes.
-The make those I turned a special roller.
+To make those I turned a special roller.

 But even rolling with the greatest care along a sharp sribed line the beads became a bit wobbly as they supposed to be dead straight.

-I will have to correct that with a body file –the 2mm is not needed there anyway…
+I correct that with a square steel block and hammer that, finally using a body file –the 2mm is not needed there anyway…

 Here the finished aft panel with the beads.
 Quite rewarding.
 The panels are nailed on with 1.6mmx20mm stainless steel nails from a dutch company.

-For the rear quarter I found a good exterior suitcase in Switzerland.
+For the rear quarter I found a period matching good exterior suitcase in Switzerland.
 Very original.

 Next the doors are paneled.
 That was very hard, as the curvature there is very very little.
 Rolling up those panels required every rolling stroke to think about, as it changes the whole panel.
 First I rolled up the panel, made the beads to match the rear quarter and rounded the top edge.
 That 2mm aluminium panel is then folded over the two sills of the door.